What is Employability Mentoring and what do we aim to achieve?

 - What is my action plan?
 We will help students to undertake actions based on new learning to think, speak and act differently in order to become the professional you seek to be.

-Our first ever project film showcases what we do, its value to our students and the benefits of mentoring:
+Our first ever scheme film showcases what we do, its value to our students and the benefits of mentoring

-We recruit mentors who want to offer industry specific advice, as well as those who prefer to focus on the individual and their generic employability and professional skills.
+We want to recruit mentors who can offer industry specific advice, as well as those who prefer to focus on the individual and their generic employability and professional skills.
 We also have mentors that aim to do both.
 As a mentor, the choice is yours.

 If you have specific skills that you would like to share, knowledge to impart and perspective to offer, please get in touch and let’s talk about how mentoring can be of real benefit to you and the student.

-Our latest film below showcases what is involved if you get in touch with us and what you can expect:
+Our mentor recruitment film below showcases what is involved if you get in touch with us and what you can expect: